lfcourtney/nathan-s-js-content/1. Temperature/README.md

 1. Read `instructions.md` for detailed, beginner-friendly instructions
 2. Build your solution step by step
 3. Test with `npm test` when ready
+4. As you progress, remove `.skip` from the `describe` blocks to add more tests.

 ### Option 2: Practice Test-Driven Development

-1. Read `TDD_GUIDE.md` to understand TDD methodology
-2. Start with the first test by removing `.skip`
-3. Write minimal code to make it pass
+1. Write the code to pass the tests
-4. Gradually add more tests and functionality
+2. Remove `.skip` blocks from `describe` blocks.
+3. Add functionality until all tests pass.

 ## Example Usage